ministryofjustice/opg-use-an-lpa/terraform_environment/README.md

+# Terraform Shared

+This terraform configuration manages per-environment resources.

+Per-account or otherwise shared resources are managed in ../terraform_shared

 ## Running Terraform Locally

 This repository comes with an `.envrc` file containing useful environment variables for working with this repository.